BENJAMIN BRAKE

 Activities and Interests:

-Benjamin began attendance at Columbia University in New York City in the Fall of 2020, where he made it his goal to earn a well-rounded education with robust intellectual opportunities.
-“At the end of the day, I want to keep learning more and more in college, not just plan for the job, specifically,” he said.
+In Fall of 2020, Benjamin commenced his studies at Columbia University in New York City, where he was fortunate to receive a well-rounded, multidisciplinary education.
+“At the end of the day, I wanted to keep learning more and more in college, not just plan for the job, specifically,” he explained.